This alphabet ice activity is a blast!

 Here’s the setup – the night before

 I do have one rule.
-You know how you never wake a sleeping baby?
+Do you know how you never wake a sleeping baby?
 Well, think the same with your preschoolers.
 Never disrupt independent play for something you set up.

 Do these simple steps the night before so you have something in your back pocket to pull out as needed.